sinankalkan/CENG501-Spring2021/project_Kucukdemir/README.md

 **How to Run**

-You should copy training/testing images under data directory according to the file structure shown above.
+You should copy training/testing images under data directory according to the file structure shown above <sup>[See here for download links](data/README.md)</sup>.
 After doing that, simply cd into "code" directory and run
 ```
 python main.py [test|train] [dataset_id] [save_prob]
 ```